STd TESTING AND TREATMENT

 - Have been forced to have sex

 For HIV screenings, we take a drop of blood from the finger.
 Results are ready in minutes.
 If the test is positive, we may do a second confirmation test, which we send to a lab.
-Results are usually ready in 5 days or less.
+Results for secondary confirmation tests are usually ready in 5 days or less.

 Testing for syphilis is done by blood, which is sent to a lab.
 Results are usually ready in 5 days or less.

-We refer to agencies that offer low-cost HIV treatment and syphilis cures.
+Our clinics offer medication that cures syphilis.
+We refer to agencies that offer low-cost HIV treatment.

 We also assess and provide treatment for vaginal infections and yeast infections.